Author | Chatmeter TeamDate Posted | March 18, 2024

 8. Irrelevant Online Reviews

-Digital media is enabling the distribution of news and other stories.
-However, this means that if your store or location becomes the subject of a news article or story, you may begin to receive reviews from people all over the country.
-The problem comes when these people are commenting on news stories, voicing their opinions, making personal rants, etc. Reviews are meant to contain content that is only based on customer experiences, which means anything off-topic or unrelated to experience is against Google’s review guidelines.
+If your store or location becomes the subject of a news article or story, you may begin to receive reviews from people all over the country.
+The problem comes when these people are commenting on news stories, voicing their opinions, making personal rants, etc. Reviews are meant to only contain content based on customer experiences; anything off-topic or unrelated to experience is against Google’s review guidelines.

 9. Inappropriate Images